 Love is not just for the young.
 We all crave affection and closeness, regardless of our age.
-Whether 17 or 67, most of us long for someone to talk to, laugh, snuggle, and grow with.
+Whether 17 or 67, most of us long for someone to talk to, laugh with, snuggle, and grow with.

 In their 7th decade, most people are in long-lasting marriages or relationships.
 However, statistics show that a shocking 45 percent of U.S. adults are single.

 Why do so many people in their 50s and 60s stay uncoupled?
 Have they just given up on trying to find a partner to spend their life with?